usnistgov/RF_Sensor_Test_Harness/README.md

 # 4. Usage
-  Spectrum analyzer settings are controlled with Standard Commands for Programmable Instruments (SCPI) commands.
-To change use the preset commands that are saved in the test harness project, use windows explorer to search for "SpectrumAnn SCPI commands.vi" and customize the sequence to your preference.
+  The spectrum analyzer settings used in the Test Harness are controlled with Standard Commands for Programmable Instruments (SCPI) commands.
+To alter these setting, use the windows explorer to search for the vi "SpectrumAnn SCPI commands.vi" and customize this sequence to your preference.

-If you prefer manual configurations,  the "local" key on the spectrum analyzer will end the remote settings.
+If you prefer to manually configure your spectrum analyzer select the "local" key on the instruments front pannel.
+This will end the remote settings session.